dereklarson/nnGen/examples/CIFAR-10/README.md

 $ ./Main.py -S sample1_struc

-I also include 'sample1_cp' which is a checkpoint file which can be loaded ('-f') to set the network parameters to their trained values.

 ###Comparison

 The included `sample1_log` is an example of output during a training run which achieves ~ 13% test error in around 200 epochs, 3 hours, on a GeForce GTX 660.